P-AGraham/PSI/Essay/Notes.md

 Bootstrap struggles to make contact with some universalities because it is too general : Alternative study microscopic models that realize the universality of interest ---> Before this approach was limited to two or three OPE coefficients (unsing two body correlators or off-critical two-point correlators)

-**is this related to Conformal_fields_OPE_Critical_quantum_spin_chains?**: Yes, Cardy's scheme tries to use microscopic data to get conformal data trough the state-operator correspondance (on the radial quantized cylinder with axis in the time direction).
+**Is this related to Conformal_fields_OPE_Critical_quantum_spin_chains?**: Yes, Cardy's scheme tries to use microscopic data to get conformal data trough the state-operator correspondance (on the radial quantized cylinder with axis in the time direction).

 The reason $1+1D$ CFT data has been studied more than other CFT data with Cardy's scheme is that there is no lattice regularization of the sphere realizing state operator correspondance.